The 3D Mirage: Probing and Taming 3D Hallucinations: Methodology: Taming 3D Mirages

-\textbf{Total Objective Loss and Regularization.} Per branch, the objective is the weighted sum of $\mathcal{L}_{\text{HKR}}+\mathcal{L}_{\text{NKP}}$ plus gating regularizers ($\mathrm{CE}(w,q)$, $H(w)$, and the anchor term).
-Crop and full branches are combined to bias against context drift while keeping the crop branch dominant: $\mathcal{L}=\mathcal{L}_{\text{crop}}+\lambda_F\,\mathcal{L}_{\text{full}}$.
-To avoid degenerate over-flattening, illusion batches are interleaved with non-illusion data during the optimization steps.
-We incorporate two real-image dataset during training: The Penn--Fudan dataset provides 170 urban street images with 345 upright pedestrians, offering diverse occlusions and pedestrian scales~\cite{pennfudanped}.
-The CamVid collection contributes 701 raw still frames of urban driving scenes widely used in autonomous-driving research ~\cite{brostow2009camvid}.
-This regularization helps suppress over flattening and edge drift without weakening training supervision, and targets safety-critical deployments of depth models.
+To avoid degenerate over-smoothing, illusion batches are interleaved with non-illusion data during the optimization steps.
+We incorporate two real-image datasets during training: The Penn--Fudan dataset provides 170 urban street images with 345 upright pedestrians, offering diverse occlusions and pedestrian scales~\cite{pennfudanped}.
+The CamVid collection contributes 701 raw still frames of urban driving scenes widely used in autonomous-driving research~\cite{brostow2009camvid}.
+For these regularizer images, training reduces to the preservation objective for the scenes.
+This regularization helps suppress over-flattening and edge drift without weakening training supervision, and targets safety-critical deployments of depth models.